 If you are a UK taxpayer, you can boost the amount of any donation – at no extra cost to you – through gift aid.
 And, if you are employed, you can arrange for a regular donation to come from your salary, with payroll giving.

-For those champions who don’t have M.E., and want to raise money on behalf someone that does, or who have sufficiently recovered from the illness, it’s often the unusual physical challenges that provide the incentive, catch the imagination, and prove attractive to potential sponsors.
+If you don’t have M.E., or have sufficiently recovered and want to raise money to help this community, it’s often the unusual physical challenges that catch the imagination, and prove attractive to potential sponsors.

-And for those who cannot, or should not, be pushing themselves physically to fundraise, we have a host of creative ideas to get you started.
+And for those who cannot, or who should not be pushing themselves physically to fundraise, we have a host of creative ideas to get you started.

 Leave a Legacy